ceph/ceph/doc/ceph-volume/lvm/zap.rst

 .. note:: The lv or partition will be kept intact.

+.. note:: If the logicial volume, raw device or partition is being used for any ceph related
+          mountpoints they will be unmounted.

 Zapping a logical volume::

       ceph-volume lvm zap {vg name/lv name}